DP-BART for Privatized Text Rewriting under Local Differential Privacy: Intrinsic evaluations and detailed downstream results

 For intrinsic evaluation, we use BLEU scores to measure how close the input and rewritten output texts are to one another.
 Despite some criticisms of BLEU as a general-purpose evaluation metric for text generation (e.g. \citet{callison2006re}), it perfectly fits our scenario.
 Being a metric of n-gram overlap, it allows us to compare how similar the inputs and outputs are.
 In a way, a very high BLEU score points to privacy leakage, since it is showing how much of the original text remains in the output.
 We would therefore expect well privatized texts to have a relatively low BLEU score.

-Our results can be seen in Table~\ref{tab:bleu-scores-and-full-f1} for rewriting the training partition of each dataset with the Gaussian mechanism, together with the detailed downstream test $F_1$ results.
+Our results can be seen in Table~\ref{tab:bleu-scores-and-full-f1} for rewriting the training partition of each dataset with the Analytic Gaussian mechanism, together with the detailed downstream test $F_1$ results.

 We can see that the BLEU scores for the training partition of each dataset show a largely positive correlation with the test $F_1$ downstream results, where a decrease in the former also indicates a decrease in the latter.
-For instance, the ATIS dataset shows a BLEU score of 79.11 at $\varepsilon=1000$ for DP-BART-PR+, with a test $F_1$ score of 81\%.
-At $\varepsilon=500$, this drops down to 61.67 BLEU score and 76\% test $F_1$.
-By $\varepsilon=100$, the BLEU score is at 0.22, with the test $F_1$ score at only 15\%.
+For instance, the Snips dataset shows a BLEU score of 0.31 at $\varepsilon=2500$ for DP-BART-PR+, with a test $F_1$ score of 85\%.
+At $\varepsilon=750$, this drops down to 0.23 BLEU score and 73\% test $F_1$.
+By $\varepsilon=250$, the BLEU score is at 0.07, with the test $F_1$ score at 60\%.
 Interestingly, despite lower BLEU scores, the downstream model is still able to sometimes learn the task successfully, obtaining a good $F_1$ score on the original test set.

-An example of this is can be seen for the DP-BART-PR model on the Amazon dataset at $\varepsilon=250$, with a BLEU score of 0.24 out of 100, reaching a test $F_1$ of 83\%.
-A similar instance is DP-BART-PR+ rewriting Amazon at $\varepsilon=250$, with a BLEU score of 6.54 and a test $F_1$ of 88\%, compared to the non-private $F_1$ of 91\%.
-This is in-line with the goals of text privatization, where original identifying elements of the text are removed, but key features from the input are retained for good downstream performance.
-A BLEU score that is very high, such as most BLEU scores in Table~\ref{tab:bleu-scores-and-full-f1} at higher $\varepsilon$ values (e.g. 10,000 and 5,000), signifies that most of the original text is still present in the output, which strongly indicates privacy leakage.
+Another example of this can be seen for the DP-BART-PR model on the Amazon dataset at $\varepsilon = 1000$, with a BLEU score of 0.17, reaching a test $F_1$ of 82\%.
+A similar instance is DP-BART-PR+ rewriting Amazon at $\varepsilon=250$, with a BLEU score of 0.15 and a test $F_1$ of 82\%, compared to the non-private $F_1$ of 91\%.
+This is in line with the goals of text privatization, where original identifying elements of the text are removed, but key features from the input are retained for good downstream performance.